This page includes information on guidelines and tools about:

 Quality assurance and evaluation activities

 Quality assurance (QA) and evaluation are important to ensure effective work and the best outcomes.
-However, confusion arises over if an activity is research, evaluation or QA as each may use similar research methods.
+However, confusion may arise about whether an activity is research, evaluation or QA, as each may use similar methods of data collection and/or analysis, and those conducting any of these activities may wish to publish their results or findings.

-NHMRC has developed advice to assist organisations in developing QA policy and appropriate oversight.
+NHMRC has developed advice to assist organisations in developing policy and appropriate oversight of these activities.

 • Ethical considerations in quality assurance and evaluation activities